Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 If you’re learning to begin or advance your career in a field, course recommendations are for you.
 They help you figure out what to learn next and give you an idea of your career path.

-The Coursera website and app gave a few good recommendations that I found helpful.
-I knew exactly what to learn next after finishing my short course.
+The Coursera website and app gave a few good recommendations, making it easy to know what to learn next after finishing a course.

 Average Software Store Rating